Explain the Functional Block Diagram of Microprocessor 8085

 S0 , S1 Signal

 These are status indicators.
-They differ between several sorts of processes such as stop, reading, instruction fetching, and writing.
+They differ between several processes, such as stop, reading, instruction fetching, and writing.

 Read Signal (RD’)